mumpf/multiply-channels/README.md

 - **knxprod**    Create knxprod file from given xml file without checks

-- **new**        Create new xml file with an expample ParameterType, Parameter and CommObject
+- **new**        Create new xml file with a fully commented and working mini exaple

 - **help**       Display more information on a specific command.